Tyra Banks Gets Bashed On Twitter After Old ‘America’s Next Top Model’ Clips Surface

 “Yall bring up Tyra Banks’ old ANTM clips and Naomi Campbell every month trying to cancel her.
 Are y’all not tired?” another supporter asked.

 Banks has yet to address the comments about her past actions on ANTM.
 The series ran for 24 cycles, mostly on the CW network.
-After it was canceled by CW in 2015, Banks briefly revived the show on VH1.
-Instead of hosting the reboot, Banks enlisted singer Rita Ora to be the host of the competition.
+After it was canceled by CW in 2015, the model briefly revived the show on VH1.
+Instead of hosting the reboot, she enlisted singer Rita Ora to be the host of the competition.
 At the height of ANTM, Banks continued modeling and hosted her daytime talk show, The Tyra Banks Show.